GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 sign Finish & COLOR

-ADA signs require a non-glare finish.
 Highly reflective finishes such as mirrored acrylic, polished metals, or glossy laminates can reduce readability and create visibility issues under changing lighting conditions.

 • Matte acrylic